 An email sequence is an integral part of your overall email marketing strategy.
 While the goal of your email sequence depends upon the specific objective, you want to achieve.
 Quite often, marketers use the email sequence for the following reasons:

-- Have already launched a product, or service.
-Use email sequence to educate your target audience about the benefits of your service or product.
+- Have already launched a product or service.
+Use email sequences to educate your target audience about the benefits of your service or product.

 - Build long-term customer relationships.
 An email sequence is a great way to make a personalized connection with your prospects and engage with them well.
-It improves customer satisfaction and convinces them to become a long-lasting customer
+It improves customer satisfaction and convinces them to become long-lasting customers.

-- Have a long list of prospects over a period of time.
-A cold email sequence can help you turn them into buyers by convincing them to take an action.
+- Have a long list of prospects over some time.
+A cold email sequence can help you turn them into buyers by convincing them to take action.

 Concise, to the point, and short emails without fluff work well.
 If you create boring emails, you will fail to provide value and communicate necessary information.
 As a result, you will end up wasting time & money.

-Whether you are incorporating an automatic email sequence or you’ve just planned to start your email sequence for a newly designed product.
-Here’s a list of things that you should keep in mind to make the most of it.
+Whether you are incorporating an automatic email sequence or you've just planned to start your email sequence for a newly designed product.
+Here's a list of things you should remember to make the most of it.

 Focus on features, not benefits

-People are getting busier every day, and they are least interested in reading anything that doesn’t offer them value.
-If you start explaining features in your email sequence and overlook mentioning benefits, it’s less likely that they will read it, and ultimately you will leave a lot of opportunity on the table.
+People are getting busier every day and are least interested in reading anything that doesn't offer them value.
+Suppose you start explaining features in your email sequence and overlook mentioning benefits.
+In that case, it's less likely that they will read it, and ultimately you will leave a lot of opportunity on the table.

 So what does that mean?
 Explaining benefits rather than features creates a win-win situation.
-If you start explaining the features, what makes you a great company, and what are your accomplishments the user will never take another chance to completely go through the email.
+If you start explaining the features, what makes you a great company, and your accomplishments, the user will never take another chance to go through the email entirely.